-- The first type is known as topological accessibility and is related to measuring accessibility in a system of nodes and paths (a transportation network).
+- The first type is topological accessibility, which is related to measuring accessibility in a system of nodes and paths (a transportation network).
 It is assumed that accessibility is a measurable attribute significant only to specific elements of a transportation system, such as terminals (airports, ports, or subway stations).

-- The second type is known as contiguous accessibility and involves measuring accessibility over a surface.
-Under such conditions, accessibility is a cumulative measure of the attributes of every location over a predefined distance, as space is considered in a contiguous manner.
+- The second type is contiguous accessibility, which involves measuring accessibility over a surface.
+Under such conditions, accessibility is a cumulative measure of the attributes of every location over a predefined distance, as space is considered contiguous.
 It is also referred to as isochrone accessibility.

 Last, accessibility is a good indicator of the underlying spatial structure since it takes into consideration location as well as the inequality conferred by distance to other locations.